odegraciajr/ams-php/README.md

-# README #
+# DATASTREAM SOLUTIONS: AMS #

-This README would normally document whatever steps are necessary to get your application up and running.
+A Project manager application for DataStream Solutions

 ### What is this repository for? ###